Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- delimeter (string) - text printed after each printed value.
-If it's the only parameter, delimeter will be printed alone;
+- delimeter (variable / string) - text printed after each printed value.
+If it's the only parameter, delimeter will be printed once;
-- output (context) - if equals to "_", print values to the stdout, otherwise create a new context in the current scope and overwrite the context of an existing variable with the same id;
+- [output] (variable) - if equals to "_", print values to the stdout, otherwise create a new context in the current scope and overwrite the context of an existing variable with the same id;
-- value (context / VariableModule) - id of the context with values or a literal that will be printed.
+- [value] (variable / any literal) - id of the context with values or a literal that will be printed.

 ## load_text